-- This is a one position class located in the Procurement Department.
+1. This is a one position class located in the Procurement Department.

-- This is a second level supervisory position directing the review of contracts, bids and purchase orders and administering a program promoting participation by private contractors, and the development of contracts for services, supplies and equipment.
+2. This is a second level supervisory position directing the review of contracts, bids and purchase orders and administering a program promoting participation by private contractors, and the development of contracts for services, supplies and equipment.

-- The position in this class reports to a Deputy Procurement Commissioner.
+3. The position in this class reports to a Deputy Procurement Commissioner.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-- Directs through subordinate supervisors a large clerical staff engaged in the review, processing, and monitoring of contracts, bids, purchase orders, and other documents through the City's procurement process; establishes procedures, sets priorities and production standards and organizes the flow of work to assure the orderly procurement of goods and services city wide.
+Directs through subordinate supervisors a large clerical staff engaged in the review, processing, and monitoring of contracts, bids, purchase orders, and other documents through the City's procurement process; establishes procedures, sets priorities and production standards and organizes the flow of work to assure the orderly procurement of goods and services city wide.

-- Directs the development of contracts for supplies, services, and equipment; interfaces with Risk Management and the Law Department to ensure contract compliance with City regulations and standards.
+Directs the development of contracts for supplies, services, and equipment; interfaces with Risk Management and the Law Department to ensure contract compliance with City regulations and standards.

-- Supervises through subordinate supervisors the processing and scheduling of all bid submittals from the preparation of the specifications to public bid openings; inspects all documents to ensure completion; directs the scheduling of pre‑bid conferences and public bid openings at which a comptroller is present; oversees the process of accepting deposits, making deposits in the bank, and sending copies of those transactions to the Treasurer's Office.
+Monitors the functions of assigned units, makes recommendations concerning the procedural changes to improve the volume and quality of the workflow; ensures that all units meet their deadlines.
+Supervises through subordinate supervisors the processing and scheduling of all bid submittals from the preparation of the specifications to public bid openings; inspects all documents to ensure completion; directs the scheduling of pre‑bid conferences and public bid openings at which a comptroller is present; oversees the process of accepting deposits, making deposits in the bank, and sending copies of those transactions to the Treasurer's Office.

 Consults with suppliers, buyers, inspectors, and department personnel on problems; investigates claims with Procurement Technicians and departments when contractors or vendors fail to provide services or materials as specified; makes determinations for punitive actions and the form of such action; makes recommendations to the division on buy against action; executes buy against action when appropriate.

-- Directs through subordinate supervisors, a clerical staff who compare contracts with the awarded bids and sends the vendors a list for compliance.
+Directs through subordinate supervisors, a clerical staff who compare contracts with the awarded bids and sends the vendors a list for compliance.

-- Makes work assignments; oversees the monitoring of contractors and amendments, expedites as needed, establishes cross training for all subordinates, develops and implements training programs for interdepartmental procurement staff.
+Makes work assignments; oversees the monitoring of contractors and amendments, expedites as needed, establishes cross training for all subordinates, develops and implements training programs for interdepartmental procurement staff.

-- Prepares statistical and narrative reports for superiors enumerating specific trends or problem areas in the processing of bids, contracts, and purchase orders.
+Prepares statistical and narrative reports for superiors enumerating specific trends or problem areas in the processing of bids, contracts, and purchase orders.

 Attends meetings concerning bonding, insurance, forms review and retention.

 Meets with department Administrative Service Directors to review their procurement processing needs and to resolve contracting requirements.

-- Oversees the development of programs designed to promote more active participation in the City's procurement program by smaller private contractors and minority and female owned businesses.
+Oversees the development of programs designed to promote more active participation in the City's procurement program by smaller private contractors and minority and female owned businesses.

-Oversees the maintenance of the Master Bid Surety Program and the Bid Tap System.
+Oversees the maintenance of the Master Bid Surety Program.
+Performs related work as required.